Sábado Gigante: Animal-related contests

 There have been contests involving animals, usually pets.
 One of them, La gracias de mi mascota, features pets performing certain talents.
 Another variant, Igualito a mí mascota, features pets looking like their owners.
 Ron Magill, from the Metro Zoo in Miami, is a guest on the show whenever these contests are held.
-Another game, Los huevos de Ron Magill (named after Magill himself), has audience members attempt to replicate an animal's sound which, if one is performed successfully, then that person can reach their hand in an oversized egg for a chance to win up to US$1,500.
-The name of this contest is sometimes mocked by Don Francisco, who would intentionally use the more vulgar term of the word "huevos" (which is also a Spanish slang term meaning testicles), much to Magill's chagrin.
+Another game, Los huevos de Ron Magill (named after Magill himself), has audience members attempt to replicate an animal's sound which, if one is performed successfully, then that person can reach their hand in an oversized egg for a chance to win up to $1,500.